Crystal-SDS/controller/README.md

 * **scripts:** The scripts folder contains all the scripts needed for the project.
 The file vagrant-init.sh will be executed each time that you start the virtual machine using vagrant.

 * **sds_controller:** The sds_controller contains the source code.
-It's structure follows a standard Django project structure.
+Its structure follows a standard Django project structure.

 * **dynamic_policies** The dynamic_policies contains the source code of this part.